-11. As for all items, also for off-balance sheet commitments, institutions shall only report the related amounts reflected in the balance sheet.
+11. As for all items, also for received off-balance sheet commitments, institutions shall only report the related amounts reflected in the balance sheet.
 An off-balance sheet commitment provided to the institution shall only be reported in C 69.00 after a drawdown.
-In the case of a drawdown, the volume and spread to be reported shall be the amount drawn and applicable spread at the end of the reporting period.
+In the case of a drawdown, the volume and interest to be reported shall be the amount drawn and applicable interest at the end of the reporting period.
 Where the drawdown cannot be rolled-over at the discretion of the institution, the actual maturity of the drawdown shall be reported.
 Where the institution has already drawn on the facility at the end of the previous reporting period, and where the institution subsequently increases the usage of the facility, only the additional amount drawn shall be reported.

-12. Deposits placed by retail customers shall consist of deposits as defined in Article 411, point (2), of Regulation (EU) No 575/2013.
+12. [empty]

-13. For funding that has rolled over during the reporting period that is still outstanding at the end of the reporting period the average of spreads applying at that time (i.e. end of reporting period) shall be reported.
+13. For funding that has rolled over during the reporting period (represents amount that has matured during the reporting period and has been renewed during the same reporting period) that is still outstanding at the end of the reporting period the average of interest applying at that time (i.e. end of reporting period) shall be reported.
 For the purposes of C 69.00, funding that rolled over and is still there at the end of the reporting period shall be considered to represent new funding.

-14. By way of deviation from the rest of Section 1.4, the volume and spread of sight deposits shall only be reported where the depositor did not have a sight deposit in the preceding reporting period or where there is an increase in the deposit amount compared to the previous reference date, in which case the increment shall be treated as new funding.
-The spread shall be that of the end of the period.
+14. By way of deviation from the rest of Section 1.4, the volume and Interest of sight deposits shall only be reported where the depositor did not have a sight deposit in the preceding reporting period or where there is an increase in the deposit amount compared to the previous reference date, in which case the increment shall be treated as new funding.
+The interest shall be that of the end of the period.
+With respect to sight deposits, the deposits should be assumed to mature overnight, therefore the related volume and interest rate should be reported in the respective overnight column.

+14a.
+With respect to open-maturity deposits subject to a notice period, the following deposits are not expected to be reported in this template as they do not constitute new funding obtained during the reporting period and still present at the end of the reporting as referred to in point 1 of this section (1.4):

+open-maturity deposits subject to a notice period that have been called before the reporting period and where the maturity date is after the reporting reference date;

+open-maturity deposits subject to a notice period that have been called before the reporting period and where the maturity date is before the reporting reference date; and

+open-maturity deposits subject to a notice period that have been called and that have matured during the reporting period.

+14b.
+The following deposits are expected to be reported and be considered under the maturity bucket corresponding to the duration of the notice period:

+open-maturity deposits subject to a notice period that have not been called during the reporting period; and

+open-maturity deposits subject to a notice period that have been called during the reporting period but where the maturity date is after the reporting reference date.

+14c.
+Open-maturity deposits subject to a notice period that have been called before the reporting period but where the counterparty did not withdraw the money during the reporting period so that the funding has effectively been rolled-over shall be considered to represent new funding consistent with point 10 of this section (1.4).

 15.Where there is nothing to report, cells relating to spreads shall be left empty.

-16. [empty] Equity shall not be reported in this template.
+16. [empty]